deepzec/Bad-Pdf/README.md

 Reference : https://research.checkpoint.com/ntlm-credentials-theft-via-pdf-files/

 ##### Update: 14/5/2017

-Adobe patched this vulnerability and assigned a CVE number CVE-2018-4993 for this vulnerability.
+Adobe has released a security update(APSB18-09)to address this vulnerability and CVE-2018-4993 is assigned for this vulnerability.